Product Spotlight: M20/M42 Intake Adapter July 06 2016

 Unsatisfied with the offerings on the market for our M42 engine, we took it upon ourselves to create a properly engineered AFM adapter.
 Our AFM adapter provides a smooth transition that helps the flow to transition from a round to a square cross section smoothly.

-Our intake adapter doesn't act like an inlet, but instead closer to a straight section of pipe.
+Our intake adapter doesn't acts less like and inlet and closer to a straight section of pipe.
 Pressure loss in a short section of pipe is typically negligible, assuming the flow is laminar and not turbulent.
 It takes extra work, equipment and know-how to form these smooth transitions, but the end result is more flow.

 We are proud to bring our properly engineered and properly fabricated intake to the BMW community.